-It was Smithsonian’s Free Museum Day, so I first made a stop in Tampa at the Henry B. Plant Museum.
+It was Smithsonian’s Free Museum Day, so I first stopped in Tampa at the Henry B. Plant Museum.
 Originally the Tampa Bay Hotel, this museum is a National Historic Landmark and served as a luxury resort in Victorian times.
 The hotel features a collection of porcelain, faberge eggs, and other items that once belonged to the Habsburg family and the Russian tzars.
 The byzantine architecture alone is enough to make you stop in your tracks.
 The hotel is now home to the University of Tampa’s admissions building, but you can still wander around and learn more of its history.

 In the evening, I ventured over to A Taste for Wine for a glass of grapefruit rosé and dinner (a personal margherita pizza on naan bread).
 On a cooler night, I would have enjoyed my meal on the balcony for some people-watching, but I ultimately had a great time indoors getting to know the bartenders and other patrons.
 A Taste for Wine is a quieter wine bar that serves charcuterie, artisan pizzas, and various appetizers.